TuragIk/TuragIk/README.md

 ### Threats and Defenses of Backdoor Attacks in Machine Learning
 - **Description**: Collaborated with a friend to create a survey paper of the threats and defenses of backdoor attacks in the field of machine learning
-- **Skills**: Research, Machine Learning, Collaboration
+- **Skills**: Research, Machine Learning, Collaboration## Certifications
 - **GitHub**: [Threats and Defenses of Backdoor Attacks in Machine Learning](https://github.com/roheetyeet/backdoor-attacks-defenses-survey)
 - **Research Paper**: [View the paper (PDF)](https://drive.google.com/file/d/1Kg4EjXJtlodbsPLTIkcdTLqTY3EsOfGj/view)

 ## Certifications

+* **Cyera DSPM Architect**: Implement and maintain DSPM for an AI ready security program.
+* **Cyera Certified Security for AI Fundamentals**: Risk management and security frameworks for LLM-based applications.
+* **Microsoft Cybersecurity Analyst Professional Certificate**: Comprehensive security frameworks and penetration testing skills.
-- **Career Essentials in Cybersecurity by Microsoft and LinkedIn**: Fundamentals of network security, threat management, and incident response.
+* **Career Essentials in Cybersecurity by Microsoft and LinkedIn**: Network security fundamentals, threat management, and incident response.
-- **Foundational C# with Microsoft**: Basics of C#, including OOP, data structures, and algorithms.
+* **Foundational C# with Microsoft**: Core OOP, data structures, and algorithm design.
-- **Microsoft Cybersecurity Analyst Professional Certificate**: Comprehensive knowledge of security frameworks and tools, including penetration testing.
-- **Upcoming**: Microsoft SC-900 Security, Compliance, and Identity Fundamentals Exam.